dmalhotra27/kafka-demo/ReadMe.md

 ## Running the tests

 Run following processes:
-> python producer.py
+i) python producer.py
-> python consumer.py
+ii) python consumer.py

 For unit testing:
-> python -m unittest
+i) python -m unittest

 Above command will run all unit testcases in the 'kafka-demo' repository.
+Ensure sample input json file along with credential files are stored in unit testing folder inside repository 'kafka-demo'.

 ** Please note that for all ok connection testcases to pass, do below:
 i) kafkaConfig.py
   insert your service URI